valentjn/ltex/pages/docs/settings.md

 ## `ltex.additionalRules.enablePickyRules`

-Enable LanguageTool rules that are marked as picky and that are disabled by default, e.g., rules about passive voice, sentence length, etc.
+Enable LanguageTool rules that are marked as picky and that are disabled by default, e.g., rules about passive voice, sentence length, etc., at the cost of more false positives.

 *Type:* `boolean`